1961 (1st July)

 Charles and Diana made a formal visit to Hungary where they were received by the President.

-Charles and Diana attended the enthronement of Emperor Akihito in Japan.
+Prince Charles and Princess Diana attended the enthronement of Emperor Akihito in Japan.

 Diana made news headlines after she hugged an AIDS patient.